vitiral/defrag-rs/DEVELOPER.md

 values

 To do this, the start of the freed-linked lists are kept in sized bins.
-There are X bins of size N Block:
+There are 8 bins of size N Block:
  - >= 2^0  = 1 blocks (must be >= `sizeof(Free)`)
  - >= 2^2  = 4 blocks
  - >= 2^4  = 16 blocks